In older games, which have 2D graphics, one

 Consider each

-each pair of vertices i and j make an undirected edge g[i][j] with weight (i – j)2 * (yi – yj)2 (the amount of energy required to move between
+platform as a vertex of the graph.
+Between each pair of vertices i and j make an undirected edge g[i][j] with weight (i – j)2 * (yi – yj)2 (the amount of energy required to move between

 vertices i and j).
-Now you must find the
+Now you must find the minimum path between

-minimum path between the first and the last vertices, that can be done using Dijkstra’s algorithm.
+the first and the last vertices, that can be done using Dijkstra’s algorithm.

 There is no need

-to keep the graph in memory, since all values of g[i][j] can be calculated using the above formula.
+to keep the graph in memory, since all values of g[i][j] can be calculated using

 Example

-Graph and its weight matrix are given
+Graph and its weight

 The hero should

-move along the platforms in the order 1 → 2 → 3 → 4, spending for it 1
+move along the platforms in the order 1 → 2 → 3 → 4, spending for it 1 + 1 + 729 =

-+ 1 + 729 = 731 energy units.
+731 energy units.

-the constants:
+Declare the constants:

 ·

-– the number of platforms;
+MAX – the number of platforms;

 ·

-– thr maximum number of type kong
+INF – thr maximum number of type kong long;

 #define MAX 4001

-#define INF 0x3F3F3F3F3F3F3F3FLL
+#define INF

-the arrays:
+Declare the arrays:

 int used[MAX];